In this article

 All UAD plug-ins are resized to their original size, system-wide.

-Converting between Native and DSP plug-ins
+Converting Between Native and DSP Plug-Ins

-Note: You can only convert a plug-in between DSP (UAD-2) and native (UADx) when the track on which the plug-in is inserted is not in ARM mode.
-To use a UADx plug-in on a record-enabled or input-enabled track in LUNA, disable ARM mode or switch LUNA to Core Audio mode.
+Note: You can only convert a plug-in between DSP and native (UADx) when the track on which the plug-in is inserted is not in ARM mode.
+To use a UADx plug-in on a record-enabled or input-enabled track in LUNA, disable ARM mode or switch LUNA to Core Audio or ASIO mode.

 To convert a single UAD plug-in to native or DSP